 Wages: As mentioned above, the so-called economic plans aimed to lower wages.
-The freeze on the minimum wage, the delay of CPI indexing, and the 4% reduction in the salaries of government employees affected the paychecks of mosemployed persons in Israel.
-Atthe same time, the "tax reform", whose implementation began in January 2003, results in higher take-home pay for persons in the highest income bracket.
-Very few Israeli women are found in jobs that place them in the highest income bracket.
+The freeze on the minimum wage, the delay of CPI indexing, and the 4% reduction in the salaries of government employees affected the paychecks of most employed persons in Israel.
+At the same time, the "tax reform" results in higher take-home pay for persons in the highest income bracket.

 The budget proposal for fiscal 2004 involves more of the same, due to plans to privatize additional government agencies.
 Experience shows that in privatized agencies, the salaries of management rise while those of all other employees fall.
-Very few women have senior managerial positions.
-Those in management tend to concentrate in the lower levels.

-Pensions: In the framework of two "plans for the recovery of the Israeli economy", the Government nationalized the pension funds, severed their connection with the labor unions, worsened the terms of investment of the funds, and stipulated an arrangement whereby funds could raise or lower pension benefits (for the "new funds") in accordance with the actuarial balance.
-As a result of the latter, pensioners can no longer be certain of the size of their pensions.

-At the same time, a number of positive steps were taken, among them the cessation of pay-as-you-go pensions for new government employees and their replacement by funded pensions in which both employee and employer make monthly contributions to pension funds.
+Pensions: In the framework of two "plans for the recovery of the Israeli economy", the Government nationalized the pension funds, severed their connection with the labor unions, and worsened the terms of investment of the funds.
+At the same time, a number of positive steps were taken, among them the cessation of pay-as-you-go pensions for new government employees and their replacement by funded pensions in which both employee and employer make monthly contributito pension funds.